ahnaf-zamil/nekosquared/README.md

 `example-config/py-deps.txt` for a list of additional dependency modules for our example.

+### Non-python stuff

+You will need `libjpeg8` installed to access any modules using imaging.

+The audio modules will require `libopus0` and `ffmpeg` to be on the system you are using.

 ## Running

 To run the bot, you should run the following: